hlashbrooke/WordPress-Plugin-Template/README.md

 #### Registering a new post type

 Using the [post type API](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/includes/lib/class-wordpress-plugin-template-post-type.php) and the wrapper function from the main plugin class you can easily register new post types with one line of code.
-For exapmle if you wanted to register a `listing` post type then you could do it like this:
+For example if you wanted to register a `listing` post type then you could do it like this:

 `WordPress_Plugin_Template()->register_post_type( 'listing', __( 'Listings', 'wordpress-plugin-template' ), __( 'Listing', 'wordpress-plugin-template' ) );`